Phoenix Vinyl FAQ's

 How good do these hand cut records actually sound?

-Hand / Lathe cuts will always have some degree of surface noise/pops/crackles, this tends to disappear once the music starts, especially for full, loud recordings, lathe cuts however are not audiophile records, they are not intended to be comparable to standard pressed records.
+Hand / Lathe cuts will always have some degree of background/surface noise/pops/crackles, this is normal and this tends to disappear once the music starts, especially for full, loud recordings, however low volume levels on your audio can still cause this unwanted noise to be heard, lathe cuts are not audiophile records, they are not intended to be comparable to standard pressed records.

 They will sound slightly different than the audio master, as plastic reacts and cut’s to certain frequencies differently.
 They are made from materials that were never originally intended to be records.
 Sound quality often varies slightly from one record to the next, and some audio tracks translate better than others.
 There are many factors that determine the sound of the record; the material, the number of records that have been cut by the stylus, the climate, etc… But we test cut most orders and throw away any that are not up to a high standard.
 These are all totally listenable, but intended to be used more as unique playable hand cut records.
 These lathes cuts are a unique way for you to own your music on vinyl and every effort will be made to keep the audio quality as high as possible.

 The plastic that is used is harder than a lacquer that is used to master a pressed record, and the cutting head has to work much harder, resulting in less volume (about 75% that of a modern record).
 So, you may have to turn up your amplifier volume slightly higher than where it usually sits,

 Please note, we DO NOT Guarantee a specific Volume level, this is determined as a direct result of the specifics of audio supplied.